 By this time, you’ll start to feel the impact of the keto diet on your body.
 Water weight loss stops, followed by fat loss.
 You may be losing inches from your waist but the number on the scale isn’t dropping.

 It’s important to keep in mind that a typical weighing scale doesn’t paint an accurate picture of fat loss.
-You may be gaining muscle at the same time, which is a good thing, especially if you’re working out.
+You may be gaining muscle at the same time, which is a good thing, especially if you’re lifting weights.
 We recommend measuring your body fat percentage instead.

-Another thing that you should be aware of is keto plateau.
-Plateaus happen when you no longer see progress with your fat loss.
+Another thing that you should be aware of when you use ketogenic diet for fitness is the keto plateau.
+A weight loss plateau happens when you no longer see progress with your fat loss.
 This can be caused by your body’s adaptation to the diet or other factors like hidden carbs and stress.

 After 3 months of keto

-As long as you keep up your efforts, you should be able to lose as much as 25 pounds of weight within 3 months.
+As long as you keep up your efforts, you should be able to lose as much as 25 pounds of weight within 3 months and attain long-term weight loss.
 Of course, this may vary per individual.
 Check your physical activity, stress levels, and other habits.

-How Can I Speed Up My Keto Weight Loss Progress?
+How Can I Beat a Weight Loss Plateau and Speed Up My Progress?

 If you’re losing weight at a gradual and steady rate, which is 1 to 2 pounds a week, you should not worry about speeding up weight loss.